llpeterson/security/systems.md

 - Data integrity hash (MD5, SHA-1, etc.), used to implement HMACs

-- Symmetric-key cipher for confidentiality (among the possibilities are DES, 3DES, and AES)
+- secret-key cipher for confidentiality (among the possibilities are DES, 3DES, and AES)

-- Session key establishment approach (among the possibilities are Diffie-Hellman, fixed Diffie-Hellman, and public-key authentication protocols using RSA or DSS)
+- Session key establishment approach (among the possibilities are Diffie-Hellman, and public-key authentication protocols using DSS)

 Interestingly, the participants may also negotiate the use of a compression algorithm, not because this offers any security benefits,